Skip to main content

 Close 1, 2, 3, 4 or 5

 Define the market price you received from your market data source into the corresponding close field.
 Recommendation is to use a Close field that corresponds with the Update code field you have defined in security's Basic info: the market data entry received from the price source defined in the Update code 1 field is entered in the Close 1 field and so forth.
-In order to be able to define the price, first enable the field(s) you are using with the checkbox above the field.
+To define the price, first enable the field(s) you are using with the checkbox above the field.

 Accrual